INFORMATION FOR PATIENTS BEING SEEN AT PHYSIO FOR ALL

 - Clean your hands as soon as you enter the practice with your personal hand sanitiser or with the one provided at the reception.

-- Respect the 2 metres distance between other clients
+- Respect the 2 metres distance between other clients and the reception staff

 - If you need to dispose of tissues, please use the pedal bin provided at reception